ILIAS-eLearning/ILIAS/src/UI/docu/scss-guidelines.md

 You MUST include partials with @use.
 You MUST NOT use the deprecated @import.

+Components MUST expose their variables with @forward all the way up to the main delos.scss so that when including delos in a skin, variables can be overriden with `@use "../some-path/delos" with ( $il-main-color: green );`.
+This makes most variables globals, so these exposed variables MUST have a unique name.
+You MAY hide variables when forwarding a component with `@forward "some-component" hide $local-variable;`

 When including a file with @use you SHOULD utilize a namespace.
-You MAY define your own name for this.
+You MAY use the default on or define a custom namespace.

 When including a file with @use from a dependency you MUST use a namespace.
 This namespace SHOULD be the same everywhere e.g. the namespace for Bootstrap 3 is btstrp3.

 Division with a slash (e.g. "10px / 2") outside of calc() is deprecated and MUST NOT be used.
 You MUST use math.div() instead.

-# Functions
+## Functions

 Functions SHOULD throw an error if an incorrect input can be detected.